zachoines/UnrealRLLabs/README.md

 Whether you're a seasoned researcher looking to conduct high-end RL experiments or a developer aiming to implement cutting-edge AI in gaming or simulation scenarios, `UnrealRLLabs` provides the tools and flexibility needed to push the boundaries of what's possible.

 ## AI Disclosure
-Portions of this codebase were drafted with assistance from OpenAI ChatGPT and other AI tools.
+Portions of this codebase were drafted with assistance from AI tools (OpenAI ChatGPT; Google Gemini; Microsoft Copilot).

 All AI‑generated content was reviewed, edited, and tested by Zach Oines to ensure accuracy and compliance with University of Minnesota academic standards.